Do not read this unless you want too much information about me. Far too much information. 4,997 words. No photos. All text.

 The fact that I’ve worked from home since age 19 and don’t like going out to coffee shops/stores/etc didn’t help my cause.
 So, although I got a little more bold over the years, I never got good.
 Interacting with people in general was a struggle, but interacting with females was more of a struggle.
 Girls were always put on a pedestal.
 The superior gender.
 Which is fair.
 But in my head I was not allowed to mess up while speaking to this perfect creature.

-At some point in 2005 I took a “pickup bootcamp” from a company called, laughingly, The Approach, which was run by Sebastian Marshall (before he went by a different name) and another guy.
+At some point in 2005 I took a “pickup bootcamp” from a company called, laughingly, The Approach.
 They were quite bad and didn’t teach much of anything.
 They refused to demonstrate approaches so everything was theory-based.
 (Not a good way to teach anything, ever.)

 In Extraordinary Insights Volume 2 I mentioned I probably only approach 2% of the cute girls I come across (#59).
 That was very true.
 And because I interact with so few people on a regular basis that meant I would, at most, approach 1-2 girls per week.
 Often none at all.
 And most of those approaches would be really weak and indirect.